-A request for bids is now available for entities wishing to have a seasonal presence on the St. Louis Riverfront from mid-May to September 7, 2020.
-Four of ten dedicated spaces are available on Leonor K. Sullivan Boulevard below the Gateway Arch.
+A request for bids is now available for entities wishing to have a seasonal presence on the St. Louis Riverfront from mid-May to September, 2022.
+There are ten dedicated spaces are available on Leonor K. Sullivan Boulevard below the Gateway Arch.

 REQUEST FOR BIDS

 Gateway Arch partners are seeking diverse and creative entities, including but not limited to: vendors for food, beverages, souvenirs, merchandise, recreation and equipment rentals.
 Interested parties could be businesses, non-profit organizations or other entities that wish to activate the space.
 Collaborations are encouraged; parties may want to join forces to rotate a variety of offerings through one space or combine efforts to make staffing possible.

-Responses are due Feb 28, 2020.
+Responses are due April 8, 2022.
 Bidders can request one or two spots for one year, with the option to renew one or two more years without re-bidding (subject to the committee’s approval).
-Full details, including measurements, specifics about lighting and electricity, and the full permitting process are available in the RFP, posted on the City’s website:
+Full details, including measurements, specifics about lighting and electricity, and the full permitting process are available in the RFP, posted on the City’s website here: